 Best General Liability Insurance Companies for Small Businesses in Michigan

-Michigan small businesses face different liability risks depending on what they do and where they operate, so a Kalamazoo manufacturer needs different protection than a Marquette retail shop.
-The following best general liability insurance companies rank highest statewide for balancing cost, service quality, and policy strength across different types of businesses.
+Michigan small businesses have different liability risks depending on what they do and where they operate, so a Kalamazoo manufacturer needs different coverage than a Marquette retail shop.
+The following are the best general liability insurance companies statewide, ranked by balancing cost, service quality and policy strength across different types of businesses.

 1. ERGO NEXT: Best Overall, Best for Solo Operators, Service and Hands-On Industries